jeemb/pingpong/README.md

+# Ping-Pong Program

+#### Play a round of programming ping-pong by entering a number.
+The program will give you a range of numbers and text up to the user's inputted number, January 20, 2017

 #### By Jennifer Beem

 ## Description

-Based on a number inputted by the user this PingPong program generates a range of numbers up to the inputted number with special text for numbers divisible by 3, 5, and 15.
+This program generates a range of numbers and text up to a user-inputted number, which includes text (based on integer divisibility by 3, 5, and 15).

 ##Specifications

-* This program produces a range of sequential numbers up to the user input number.
+* This program produces a range (starting at 1) of numbers up to the user input number.
 	Input: 2
 	Output: [1, 2]

-* This project replaces any number divisible by 3 with “ping”
+* This program replaces any number divisible by 3 with “ping”
 	Input: 3
 	Output: [1, 2, ping]

-* This project replaces any number divisible by 5 with “pong”
+* This program replaces any number divisible by 5 with “pong”
 	Input: 5
 	Output: [1, 2, ping, 4, pong]

-* This project replaces any number divisible by 15 with “pingpong”
+* This program replaces any number divisible by 15 with “ping-pong”
 	Input: 15
-	Output: [1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, pingpong]
+	Output: [1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, ping-pong]

 ## Setup/Installation Requirements